 Sit in a wheelchair with the brakes locked, or on any chair with armrests.

-You’re essentially going to be using your arms to lift your body up by placing your hands on the armrest and pushing down while your elbows straighten.
+You’re going to use your arms to lift your body up by placing your hands on the armrest and pushing down while your elbows straighten.

 Your feet should always stay on the ground for support.